florencioufs/IDSMLP/README.md

 # IDSMLP
-Source code of the article "Intrusion Detection via MLP Neural Network Using an Arduino Embedded System" (https://ieeexplore.ieee.org/document/8691909)
+Source code of the article "Intrusion Detection via MLP Neural Network Using an Arduino Embedded System": https://ieeexplore.ieee.org/document/8691909 .
 The source code include the NSL-KDD dataset.

 To learn more about NSL-KDD: https://www.unb.ca/cic/datasets/nsl.html